Borokalia Nashkara: The village and distance near the Nashkara

-language
+Language

 The first language of The Nashkara is Assamese, Bengali.
 Though the public language of the village is Assamese but most people use the Bengali at home or with others.
 A public event or government office can only be seen using Assamese language.
 Besides, it is also forced to speak Assamese language in school colleges etc. People from Nashkara village can be seen using Assamese language for communication when they go to the city or city or other places in Assam.

 Special

 The Nashkara village is located in the UTC 5.30 time area and following this Indian Standard Time (IST).
 The time when the snare swells is changed from IST to 30 minutes.
 The direction of driving vehicles in the Nashkara is left and all vehicles have to be left while driving.
 The national currency of the Nashkara is used by the people of India and its international currency code is INR.
 Nashkara phones and mobiles can be accessed by associating the Indian country's dialing code +91 from abroad.
-People of The Nashkara follow the format dated day/month/year in the dally life.
+People of The Nashkara follow the format dated day/month/year in their daily life.